Security Guard: Job Description, Duties and Salary

 Salary and Job Outlook for Security Guards

-In May 2010, the BLS reported that security guards earned an average salary of $26,870.
-The BLS also noted that investigative and security services accounted for approximately 74% of security guard positions during this time, and security guards in that industry had an average salary of $25,010.
+In May 2013, the BLS reported that security guards earned an average salary of $27,550 per year.
+The BLS also noted that investigative and security services accounted for the majority of security guard positions during this time, and security guards in that industry made an average annual salary of $25,570.
 Armed security officers, who need licensure to carry weapons, tend to receive higher wages and have increased advancement potential.